Dates of significance

 Date of Significance: Australian Citizenship Day

-Description: To reflect on the meaning and importance of Australian citizenship, and the responsibilities and privileges we have as citizens.
+Description: To reflect on the meaning and importance of Australian citizenship, and the responsibilities and privileges we have as citizen.

 Date of Significance: Anniversary of the findings of the Disability Royal Commission